Generic Name: ibrutinib (eye BROO ti nib)

 Imbruvica (ibrutinib) is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Imbruvica is used to treat mantle cell lymphoma (MCL), or chronic lymphocytic leukemia (CLL).
+Imbruvica is used to treat mantle cell lymphoma (MCL) or chronic lymphocytic leukemia (CLL) in people who have already received at least one other cancer medicine without successful treatment.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.